smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Relic Song switches Meloetta's SpA and Atk EVs, boosts, and certain natures,
   specifically: Modest <-> Adamant, Jolly <-> Timid, other natures are left untouched.
-Its secondary is now 40% -1 Atk -1 SpA (80% after Serene Grace).
+It's now 60 base power +1 priority, with no secondary.

 - Shuckle gets Berry Shell (select "Stick" in the teambuilder), which gives a 50% boost to Defense and Sp.
 Def.
 It also learns Leech Seed.